MicrosoftDocs/appcenter-docs/docs/analytics/event-metrics.md

 - **User change**: Change of the number of users in absolute value and percentage, compared to the previous selected time period.
 - **Count per user**: Average number of times that an event is triggered per user.

-## Detailed event view

-By clicking on an event in the events table, you can see more detailed information on the event.
-This includes the metrics from the Events table per day for the selected time period.
-Also, you'll see distribution of counts for your event properties.
+## Event Detail View
+Select an event within the events table to reveal more detailed information:

+- **Users**: Total number of users that have triggered the event.
+LAST (n) DAYS is a trend. cacluation
+- **Count**: Total number of times the event has been triggered.
+- **Count per user**: Average number of times the event is triggered per user.
+- **Count per session**: Average number of times that the event is triggered per session.

+### Delete Event History
-Remove individual events from this page by clicking the settings option on top right of the page.
-This action can't be undone.
+Remove individual events from the Event Details view by clicking the settings option on top right of the page and selecting "Delete event history".
+This action cannot be undone.

 ## Events Properties